-Figure 2-8 System Status Monitor
+Figure 2-10 System Status Monitor

+The LED next to the system status description will be green to indicate that the status is active.
 Non-critical alarms and alerts that require operator attention will be indicated by an intermittent beeping of the chamber's audible alarm.
 This alert can be silenced through the use of the "Silence" button.
 See Section 10, Diagnostics, for alarm codes and corrective actions.